No executive of IMANI met Menzgold privately – Bright Simons claps back at NAM1

 However, Bright Simons responded by saying "IMANI as an org has never met Menzgold or its founders/execs in any context.
 2. No exec of IMANI has met them or Menzgold privately on ANY subject EVER.
 3. The suggestion that some info in a "vault" relates to secret meetings is ENTIRELY false & borders on defamation."

-Bright Simons also noted that the claims by NAM1 are “perverse and actionable at law”.
+Bright Simons also noted that the claims by NAM1 were "perverse and actionable at law".

 1. IMANI as an org has never met Menzgold or its founders/execs in any context.
 2. No exec of IMANI has met them or Menzgold privately on ANY subject EVER.
 3. The suggestion that some info in a "vault" relates to secret meetings is ENTIRELY false & borders on defamation. pic.twitter.com/ojB5U1Kbko— Bright Simons (@BBSimons) December 28, 2022